Islandora/islandora_bagit/README.txt

 Modifying a Bag from your own modules
 =====================================

-This module provides two hooks that let other modules modify Bags.

-The first is drupal_alter(), which allows other modules to use hook_bagit_alter($bag, $node).
+This module provides a drupal_alter() hook, which allows other modules to use hook_bagit_alter($bag, $node).
 Your module can modify the current Bag using any of the methods provided by the BagItPHP library.
 Each implementation of this hook must take $bag and $node as parameters; $node is provided so you can use